-In this second experiment on protective blends, I tested thirteen different essential oil blends which are marketed as being effective against bacteria, viruses, and fungi.
+In this third experiment on protective blends, I tested thirteen different essential oil blends which are marketed as being effective against bacteria, viruses, and fungi.
 I tested each for their ability to inhibit the growth of bacteria in an in vitro bacteriological test using petri dishes.
 My intentions for this experiment are (1) to determine if these blends actually inhibit the growth of bacteria as claimed, (2) to see which brands are most or least effective and to compare efficacy, and (3) to see what can be learned about which essential oils in the blends tested may contribute to increased efficacy against bacterial growth.

 Nature's Gift: Lemon Myrtle, Tea Tree, Cinnamon Bark, Cassia, Cedarwood, Pine, Lemon Eucalyptus, Ravensara, Lemon Tea Tree, Clove.